highchair/artinruins-com/_property/brown-sharpe-foundry.md

 ### History

-Absent from the formal history below is the fact that the original music venue, the Living Room, was located in part of the lessor used portion of this complex.
+Absent from the formal history below is the fact that the original location of the music venue **The Living Room** was located in part of the lessor used portion of this complex.
 The famous “bubble window” was here.
 Would love some photos, send ‘em if you got ‘em.
 [This remembrance of Randy Hien](//www.ripopmusic.org/musical-artists/producers/randy-hien-the-living-room/){:target="_blank"} has a good photo of the Living Room at that time.

+***

 _From the National Register nomination form, 2002, prepared by Edward Connors and Associates_